Director, Civil Aerospace Medical Institute

-Dr. Antuñano was born in Mexico City and is a graduate of the National Autonomous University of Mexico School of Medicine.
-He completed the Residency Program in Aerospace Medicine at Wright State University School of Medicine in Dayton, Ohio.
-He was awarded a post-doctoral research associateship by the National Research Council of the U.S. National Academy of Sciences at the USAF School of Aerospace Medicine in San Antonio, Texas.
+Dr. Melchor Antuñano was born in Mexico City and is a graduate of the National Autonomous University of Mexico School of Medicine.
+He completed the Residency Program in Aerospace Medicine at Wright State University in Dayton, Ohio.
+He was awarded a post-doctoral research associateship by the U.S. National Research Council of the National Academy of Sciences at the USAF School of Aerospace Medicine in San Antonio, Texas.

-Dr. Antuñano is currently the Director of the Federal Aviation Administration (FAA) Civil Aerospace Medical Institute (CAMI) in Oklahoma City.
-He provides executive direction and is responsible for the administration of FAA Office of Aerospace Medicines programs in Medical Certification, Medical Education, Medical Research, Human Factors Research, and Occupational Health Services.
+Dr. Antuñano is currently the Director of the FAA Civil Aerospace Medical Institute (CAMI) in Oklahoma City.
+He provides executive direction and is responsible for the oversight of FAA Office of Aerospace Medicines programs in Medical Certification, Medical Education, Medical Research, Human Factors Research, and Occupational Health Services.
 These include: